hucker/pipethis/README.md

 ## Overview

 Pipethis is an exercise in learning how to create objects that are composed using functions and general python operator overloading mechanisms to handle constructing pipelines.
-While it has nearly 100% test coverage and is quite flexible it is mostly a demonstration of basic program construction using Python.
+While it has 100% test coverage and is quite flexible it is mostly a demonstration of basic package construction using Python.

 `pipethis` is a package designed to simplify the process of building, extending, and executing data pipelines.
 It provides a modular framework that enables users to define pipelines as a sequence of operations and data transformations.
 Each pipeline can ingest data, process it through customizable transformations, and output the results in various formats.
-The library follows a clean and extensible architecture, allowing developers to integrate predefined components or implement their own.
+The library follows a "clean" and extensible architecture, allowing developers to integrate predefined components or implement their own.
 Whether you're processing text files, building ETL pipelines, or experimenting with streaming data, `pipethis` streamlines the process, making it easy to assemble pipelines programmatically.

+When I use the word "clean", my main goals were making the tool to be easy to extend by adding file handlers and making the end user code "clean" even if this was at the expense of having the code have a few calls to `isinstance` or having many defaults that just work.

 Grossly speaking the code allows you to take input from many sources, transform it and write the aggregated data to a number of outputs.
 Obviously real world cases would likely have a single input and single output, but might have many transforms.
+My use-case was processing log files from many folders, looking for ERROR and stack traces and generating a report.

 ```mermaid